Gender in Bugis society: Calabai

 According to the Bugis gender system, calabai are generally assigned male at birth but take on the role of heterosexual women.
 Their fashions and gender expression are distinctly feminine but do not directly match those of "typical" heterosexual women.
 Especially in the modern era, calabai fashion has also been influenced by styles outside of traditional Bugis culture, such as from Islamic and Christian sources.
 Customary calabai roles include wedding planning and hairdressing.

-Calabai embrace their femininity and live as women, but generally do not think of themselves as female, nor wish to be female or feel trapped in a male’s body.
+Calabai embrace their femininity and live as women, but generally do not think of themselves as female, nor wish to be female or feel trapped in a male's body.
 Large-scale feminization surgeries are not often performed because although many calabai desire more feminine features, male genitalia is not inherently contradictory to their calabai identity.
 However, the high cost and low accessibility of such surgeries cannot be overlooked as a major barrier either.
-Much of Indonesian society emphasizes the importance of the nuclear family (in Indonesian, azas kekeluargaan) and heteronormativity, and calabai often comform to this basis by taking on the roles of wives in a nuclear family.
+Much of Indonesian society emphasizes the importance of the nuclear family (in Indonesian, azas kekeluargaan) and heteronormativity, and calabai often conform to this basis by taking on the roles of wives in a nuclear family.
 To this end, some calabai will undergo unofficial marriages (known as kahwin di bawah tangan, or marriage below the hand).

 The calabai identity is seen as unavoidable, permanent, and given by God.
 Although this view has aided in the general tolerance of calabai in many parts of modern Bugis society, in some cases it also promotes the exclusion of calabai due to implications of pity and lack of individual agency.
 Additionally, they lack much of the spiritual significance associated with the bissu, and there is a corresponding drop in the amount of respect afforded to the calabai in comparison.

 Calalai

-The calalai are assigned female at birth but take on the roles of heterosexual males.
+The calalai are assigned female at birth but take on the roles of heterosexual men.
 They present themselves as men, hold masculine jobs and typically live with female partners to adopt children.
 Although they typically dress masculinely, many calalai include distinct indicators of a unique calalai identity in their style and do not dress entirely like oroané, such as by wearing an earring only in the right ear (compared to the left ear for oroané and both ears for makkunrai).
 The calalai are often expected to exhibit a mixture of feminine and masculine virtues, such as devotion and bravery, respectively.
 Similarly, calalai can perform both masculine and feminine behaviors, and there is a certain degree of fluidity in this expression depending on the occasion.

-There is a considerably small amount of calalai even compared to the bissu and the calabai because many are disincentivized from identifying as calalai.
+There is a considerably small number of calalai even compared to the bissu and the calabai because many are disincentivized from identifying as calalai.
 There is generally a higher level of discrimination towards people assigned female at birth who forego becoming mothers and wives, and they are often stereotyped as lazy.
 Much of their work is also out of public view, such as in agriculture, compared to calabai who are often seen working as cooks, hairdressers and wedding planners, and these contrasts may contribute to this stereotype.